ryan-gr/feathersjs-crashcourse/chapter-1.md

 4. Use the default options, except for choosing MongoDb as a database, as well as entering the database connection string.
 5. The Feathers CLI will generate a new app for us to use!

+While you don't actualy need to run the server for this exercise, the command for that is:

+`npm run dev`

+or

+`npm run compile`

+`npm run start`

 ### Generating a service